Welcome to the Walgreens International Pharmacist Resource Center.

 How does one extend his B-1/B-2 visa classification?

-An individual can file an application to extend his current B-1/B-2 status with the INS' Regional Service Center.
+An individual can file an application to extend his current B-1/B-2 status with the USCIS' Regional Service Center.
 This application must be submitted prior to the expiration of the individual's current status.
 Processing times on such extensions can be rather lengthy (9-12 months).

 What is the F-1 Visa classification?